Common Name: Indo-Pacific humpback dolphin

 Found In: The Indo-Pacific Hump-backed Dolphin prefers to feed close to shore and in tidal creeks.
 It may enter rivers and estuaries.
 It is usually found in sheltered coastal waters including mangrove swamps.
 It is said to be seen in shallow waters less than 20 m deep and rarely out of sight of land.

-There have been reports that the Hump-backed Dolphin is a vegetarian, but it feeds only on fish, molluscs and crustaceans.
+Hump-backed Dolphin generally feeds on fish, molluscs and crustaceans.

-Records from India: This species is common in the coastal waters of India.
+Early Records from India: This species is common in the coastal waters of east India.
 It is frequently caught in fishermen's nets.
-There are many records of the Indo-Pacific Humpbacked Dolphin from the Indian coast, including the Andamans.

 |[?]||Skull from Visakhapatnam in the British Museum, gifted by Sir Walter Elliot.||De Silva, 1987|